hbctraining/Intro-to-rnaseq-hpc-O2/lessons/05_permissions_and_environment_variables.md

 # Don't forget the ":" between the full path and the "$PATH"!
 ```

-**In closing, permissions and environment variables, especially $PATH, are very useful and important concepts to understand in the context of UNIX and HPC.**
+**In closing, permissions and environment variables, especially `$PATH`, are very useful and important concepts to understand in the context of UNIX and HPC.**

 ---
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*